ciclope-microFE/ciclope/docs/examples.rst

 This section contains examples of **ciclope** pipelines.

-..Examples can be run in your browser using the Binder link at the top of the page.
+..
+Examples can be run in your browser using the Binder link at the top of the page.

 You can run all
 `Jupyter notebook <https://jupyter-notebook.readthedocs.io/en/stable/>`_
 examples on your local machine.